Can You Get HIV Through Oral Sex?

 Giving vs receiving oral sex

 Direction matters because it changes who is exposed to fluid and where that fluid contacts vulnerable tissue.
+If you want a personalised number based on your role, use the assessment.

 Giving oral sex (mouth on genitals)